raincatcher-beta/raincatcher-workorder-angular/README.md

 # Raincatcher Workorder Angular User Interface

-This module is an AngularJS 1 implementation of Workorders for the Raincatcher project.
+This module is an Angular JS implementation of Workorders for the Raincatcher project.

 ## Setup